charlesreiss/cs3130-website/schedule.md

 </p>

 <p>
-Slides linked with text "slides from" references slide deck(s) for the overall topic(s) that Reiss has built over the years.
+Slides linked with text "Reiss's slides from" references slide deck(s) for the overall topic(s) that Reiss has built over the years.
 You can see a list of those slidedecks [here](allslides.html).
 Often not everything in the slide deck will be covered in one day (or sometimes, at all in the semester).
 </p>